-Contents Tables Financial Trends These tables contain trend information to help the reader understand how the the Authority's financial performance has changed over time.
-1-2 Revenue, Rates and Useage Information These tables contain information to help the reader assess the factors affecting the Authority's change in revenues and its ability to generate revenues.
+Contents Tables Financial Trends These tables contains trend information to help the reader understand how the the Authority's financial performance has changed over time.
+1-2 Revenues, Rates and Usage Information These tables contain information to help the reader assess the factors affecting the Authority's change in revenues and it's ability to generate revenues.
 3-5 Expenses This table contains comparative information about the Authority's expenses.
 6 Debt Capacity These tables present information to help the reader assess the affordability of the Authority's current levels of outstanding debt and the Authority's ability to issue debt in the future.
 7-8 Demographic and Economic Information These tables offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place and to help make comparisons over time.
-9-10 Operating Information These tables contain information about the Authority's operations and resources to help the reader understand how the Authority's financial information relate to the activities it performs.
-11-12 Other Information These tables contain miscellaneous data such as insurance coverage and data from related organizations, Albemarle County Service Authority and City of Charlottesville.
-13-15 Sources:
+9-10 Operating Information These tables contain information about the Authority's operations and resources to help the reader understand how the Authority's financial information relates to the activities it performs.
+11-12 Other Information These tables contain miscellaneous data from related organizations, Albemarle County Service Authoriy and the City of Charlottesville.
+13-14

-Unless otherwise noted, the information in these tables is derived from the comprehensive annual financial reports for the relevant year.
+Sources: Unless otherwise noted, the information in these tables is derived from the comprehensive annual financial reports for the relevant year.